tinybirdco/demo-cdc-users-airline/readme.md

 The script assumes your CONFLUENT_CLOUD_KEY has the same rights as you would in the console, and is not a limited access service account.

 If you are experimenting with other settings you may wish to create the Connector in the Confluent UI first, as it has more robust checking.
-The API sometimes simply gives a 500 if it doesn't like a field you have submitted, whereas the UI is a little more verbose.
+The Confluent API sometimes simply gives a 500 if it doesn't like a field you have submitted, whereas the UI is a little more verbose.